The Singles Network Ministries

 1. What have been some of the changes you have seen in singles ministry that is good and bad?

-I have been a part of singles ministry for 30 years (attending and serving).
-Since 2008, I have seen healthy, thriving singles ministries shut down with no clear explanation and not just in one part of the country.
-The best ones I have been a part of/served in had leadership that made it a safe place for singles to gather, grow in their faith, and build community in a safe place for both men and women.
-Several healthy marriages came out of those groups.
-I believe what many churches perceive as negative may be that attendance numbers are not higher based on church demographic/overall membership and attendance and then looking at them as not needed or a failed ministry.
-What I also think from my last Church is they saw it becoming a social event for singles from other local churches that may be more socially awkward.
-The reality is many do rely on the singles ministries for their social life.
+I have been part of singles ministry for 30 years, both attending and serving.
+Since 2008, I have observed healthy, thriving singles ministries shut down without clear reasons, and this has happened in different parts of the country.
+The best groups I have been involved with had leadership that created a safe environment for singles to gather, grow in their faith, and build community for both men and women.
+Several healthy marriages resulted from those groups.
+I believe that what many churches see as negative might be due to the fact that attendance numbers are not higher, given the church's overall demographic, membership, and attendance, leading some to view these ministries as unnecessary or failures.
+From my experience at my last church, I also saw it becoming more of a social event for singles from other local churches who might be more socially awkward.
+The reality is that many people rely on singles ministries for their social lives.

 —Jennifer T., Lincoln, NE, Never-Married, over 40

-I think the definition of what a “single adult” is and is not.
-I am almost 30, and most of my younger friends know they are “single” but don’t relate to that title.
-We are just young adults.
-However, my older friends are OK with being called single.
-So for me, the good and bad has more to do with how you define singleness in the hopes of reaching singles or developing ministry to them.
+I think the definition of what a “single adult” is and isn’t can vary.
+I am almost 30, and most of my younger friends know they are “single” but don’t identify with that label.
+We're just young adults.
+However, my older friends are comfortable being called single.
+For me, the positive and negative aspects depend more on how you define singleness, especially when trying to connect with singles or develop a ministry for them.

 —Jacob M., Oklahoma City, OK, Never-married, Young Adult

-I am thankful to see singles ministry is not entirely gone.
-Many are being started and led by a volunteer.
-But I am sad that Churches do not employ pastors to lead singles, leaving it to volunteers who do not have all the resources, experience, or time to lead.
+I'm glad to see that the singles ministry is still around.
+Many are being started and led by volunteers.
+However, I am disappointed that churches do not hire pastors to lead singles, leaving it up to volunteers who may lack the resources, experience, or time to do so.

 —Bob L., Jacksonville, FL, Widower, Over 60